 Effective April 1, 2019, the Company adopted Ind AS 116 "Leases" and applied the standard to all lease contracts existing on April 1, 2019 using the modified retrospective method and has taken the cumulative adjustment to retained earnings, on the date of initial application.
 Consequently, the Company recorded the lease liability at the present value of the lease payments discounted at the incremental borrowing rate and the right of use asset at its carrying amount as if the standard had been applied since the commencement date of the lease, but discounted at the Company's incremental borrowing rate at the date of initial application.
-Comparatives as at and for the year ended March 31, 2019 have not been retrospectively adjusted and therefore will continue to be reported under the accounting policies included as part of our Annual Report for year ended March 31, 2019.
-On transition, the adoption of the new standard resulted in recognition of 'Right of Use' asset of and a lease liability.
-The cumulative effect of applying the standard of was debited to retained earnings, net of taxes.
+On transition, the adoption of the new standard resulted in recognition of 'Right of Use' asset and a lease liability.
+The cumulative effect of applying the standard was debited to retained earnings, net of taxes.
 The effect of this adoption is insignificant on the profit before tax, profit for the period and earnings per share.
 Ind AS 116 will result in an increase in cash inflows from operating activities and an increase in cash outflows from financing activities on account of lease payments.